 Fraud in any form in any research is condemnable.
 It is important that individuals who are proven guilty should be suitably reprimanded which may require them to resign from the institution where the fraud took place, reimburse grants already issued and forfeit future research awards (2).

 Should health professionals who commit fraud in research be allowed to practice their profession without review by licensing officials?
-Malcolm Pearce, (whose fraud was mentioned earlier), was struck off the medical register and all his papers were retracted.
 Though severity of punishment may serve as a deterrent to commit fraud, there is always a possibility that fraudsters will come up with more ingenious ways to avoid getting caught rather than improve their ways.

 Plagiarism detecting software and other programmes that can evaluate data using algorithms to suspect fraudulent data are helpful to suspect some frauds.
 “Central statistical monitoring” using statistical programmes are becoming more efficient especially for evaluating data in multicentre studies for fraud or bias (23).
 It is generally accepted that plagiarism and duplicate publication are among the most common research misconduct and the most pervasive in all areas of academic activities (12).
 Whistle blowing by colleagues involved in the same or similar research or in the same facility is a reliable and credible way to initiate an enquiry about the originality and truthfulness of a research.
 Of course, the integrity, honesty and sincerity of the whistle blower also matters in this regard.